beryxz/unifi-webex-dl/README.md

 ## Logging

 To modify the default log level of 'info', set the env variable `LOG_LEVEL` with one of [winston available log_level](https://github.com/winstonjs/winston#logging-levels).

-## Known issues

-If you download an event recording that doesn't ask for a password, it probably won't work.
-This case never occurred in my testings.
-Feel free to open an issue to let me know what happens.

 ## How it works